How to Install a Thermostat

-There are few home improvement projects that offer yearly savings like new thermostat installation.
-Replacing your old model with new programmable or Wi-Fi thermostats can make a big difference during the changing seasons.
-When used properly, and depending on the severity of the winters in your area, you could earn a savings of up to $180 on your yearly energy bills.
+There are few home improvement projects that offer yearly savings like a new thermostat installation.
+Replacing your old unprogrammable model with a new programmable or Wi-Fi thermostat can make a big difference during the changing seasons.
+Depending on the severity of the winters in your area, you could realize a savings of up to $180 on your yearly energy bills.

-This guide offers step by step instructions on how to replace a thermostat and how to install a thermostat, including the procedures for measuring and then making adjustments to ensure the table is properly aligned.
-Need supplies fast?
-Order before noon for convenient scheduled same-day delivery.
+Use this guide for step-by-step instructions on how to replace a thermostat and how to install a thermostat.
+You’ll learn the procedures for wiring, measuring and adjusting the thermostat to ensure the table is properly aligned.

 - Separate the front of the new thermostat from the base.
 Begin by installing the base first.